4ciemg/IEMGazette/Welcome.md

 ---

 # IEMGazette

+!!!danger What now?
+Talk about timing.
+Not even a full year.
+The plan will now be to do a full archive of /iemg/, dating back as far as possible from available archives.
+If you are reading this, thank you.
+Keep an eye out for other projects and updates, as well as possible migration to other boards or platforms.
+See you soon (hopefully)!
+!!!

 !!!
 What is this?
 The blog version of /iemg/ in the form of a monthly gazette.
 Curated content by yours truly separated into "articles".